 - You choice of salt, pepper, rosemary, thyme, sesame, poppy seeds, etc.

 Dust 2 large baking trays with flour.
 Put the flour, yeast and the 1 and a half teaspoons of salt into a large bowl and add enough of the water to make a soft but not sticky dough.
-Knead well for 10 minutes by hand on a lightly floured work surface or for 5-minutes if using an electric mixer fitted with a dough hook or in your Thermomix in dough mode for 5 minutes.
+Knead well for 10 minutes by hand on a lightly floured work surface or for 5-minutes if using an electric mixer fitted with a dough hook.

 Divide mixture into 12 equal portions, each weighing about 60 g.